WARNINGS & PRECAUTIONS1

 Second Primary Malignancies

-Other malignancies (10%), including non-skin carcinomas (3.9%), occurred among the 1,476 patients who received IMBRUVICA® in clinical trials.
+Other malignancies (10%), including non-skin carcinomas (3.9%), occurred among the 1,476 patients with B-cell malignancies who received IMBRUVICA® in clinical trials.
 The most frequent second primary malignancy was non-melanoma skin cancer (6%).

 Tumor Lysis Syndrome